Guziorewicz/book-store/read.md

-Basic e-commerce app with login page, list of products and shopping cart.
+Basic e-commerce app with list of products and shopping cart.

 User data is simpled to one user.